How to add token support

 • Collection names for NFTs

-Good news: Token support is automatic once your token is in the Ledger database.
-No metadata files needed.
+Good news: token support is automatic once your token is in the Ledger database.
+You do not need to create a metadata file just to add basic token display.

 ERC-20 Tokens

-Shows formatted amounts with proper decimals and token symbols
+Displays formatted amounts with correct decimal places and the token symbol

 ERC-721 NFTs

-Displays collection names and token IDs with metadata
+Displays the collection name and token ID from on-chain metadata

 ERC-1155 Multi-Tokens

-Send a small test amount.
-If supported, you’ll see the token symbol.
-If not, you’ll see the contract address.
+Send a small test transaction involving your token.
+If the token is supported, your signer shows the token symbol.
+If not, it shows the raw contract address.

-Each chain needs separate support.
-A token on Ethereum might not be supported on Polygon yet.
+Each chain requires a separate support entry.
+A token supported on Ethereum is not automatically supported on Polygon or Arbitrum.

 Decimals